macintux/lynch/README.md

 synchronous algorithms) forward each time. `crank(verbose)` will print a status dump before executing the round.

+`runtime:autocrank()` can be used instead of repeatedly turning the crank.

 The `process` module defines a `process` behavior for the algorithm to leverage.